kahunacohen/real-world-fp/README.md

   }
 ]
 ```
-We would like to generate a file containing a CSV table with the sum of payments for all *active* employess.
+We would like to generate a file containing a CSV table with the sum of payments for all *active* employees.
-The employees should be sorted by last name, and only the last four digits of the social security numbers should be
+The employees should be sorted by last name, and any instance of a social security number should be
-shown.
+censored.
 When imported into a spreadsheet program the CSV should render like this:

 | Last Name  | First Name | Social Security | Total Salary
 | ---------- | -----------| ----------------| ------------